 La troupe d'Orphée

-OPERA2DAY would like to present La Troupe d’Orphée, a group of itinerant singers surrounding the most beautiful, intelligent, famed and divine singer of all time: Orphée.
-Hear how his fantastic singing charms wild animals and transports the gods of the underworld.
-Meet his wonderful lover, Euridice.
-Be moved by the story of their love, amazed by the magical dancing and the masterful music of Charpentier.
+With La Troupe d’Orphée, OPERA2DAY presented a group of itinerant singers surrounding the most beautiful, intelligent, famed and divine singer of all time: Orphée.
+We heared how his fantastic singing charms wild animals and transports the gods of the underworld.
+We met his wonderful lover, Euridice, and moved the audience with the story of their love, while amazing visitors with magical dancing and the masterful music of Charpentier.